williamsjokvist/cfn-tracker/README.md

   </br>
   </br>
   <h1>CFN Tracker</h1>
-  Track any Street Fighter 6 or V CFN profile's live matches. </br>
+  Track any Street Fighter 6 or Tekken 8 user's live matches.</br>
   Check the <a href="https://cfn.williamsjokvist.se/">website</a> to get started.
 </div>